-To use the SMA-FL cell, connect tubing to the cell's fluidic ports.
+To use the SMA-Z cell, connect tubing to the cell's fluidic ports.
 Cleanly cut the supplied tubing to the desired length and place a colored nut onto the tubing following with a blue ferrule (with the cone side of the ferrule pointing towards the nut).
-If the dead volume in the flow cell is not an issue, screw the tubing into the flow cell so that the end of the tubing is flush with the end of the ferrule.
-If dead volume is an issue, screw the tubing in so that it sticks out of the ferrule and into the flow cell, but do not push it in all the way.
+Screw the tubing into the flow cell so that approximately 5mm of tubing protrudes from the end of ferrule.
 It is CRITICAL that the tubing is not blocking any portion of the light path.
-To check, shine a light through one of the ports.
-You should be able to see the tubing if it has been pushed too far in.
 Repeat this procedure for tubing connecting to the other fluidic port.

-Figure 3: Inserting tubing into SMA-FL fluidic path
+Figure 3: Inserting tubing into Z Cell fluidic path